bwt-dev/bwt/README.md

 The only guideline is to use `cargo fmt`.

-You can check out [the list of enhancement issues](https://github.com/shesek/bwt/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement) for some ideas to work on (output script descriptors <3).
+You can check out [the list of enhancement issues](https://github.com/shesek/bwt/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement).

 ## Reproducible builds